azur-scd/ItemCopy/README.md

 ## Usage

 A few parameters need to be customized directly in the asset/item-copy.js file (starting lines of the file)
-* the current url of the Omeka S installation : by default the url is set to the Location origin property of the current location object (for example http://example.com), if the admin url contains a pathname, you have to set it manually (for example http://example.com/bib/omeka-s)
+* the current url of the Omeka S installation : by default the url is set to the location origin property of the current location object (window.location.origin, for example http://example.com), if the admin url contains a pathname, you have to set it manually (for example http://example.com/bib/omeka-s)
 * The key_identity and key_credential parameters : to perform a GET operation on a non-public resource or/and a POST operation to create a new resource, the API requests must be authentified with key_identity and key_credantial parameters.
 These 2 parameters are given for admin user by activating an API Key in the API keys tab of their user edit page.